Datavault-UK/automate-dv-docs/docs/tutorial/tut_as_of_date.md

 Periodically, the As of Date table would be refreshed, to accommodate for the new reporting period.

-!!! note
-    As of Date tables will soon be

 ### Structure

 The As of Date table consists of a single date/datetime column, and is currently generated using the